Replit vs Base44: The complete comparison guide

 Base44 uses AI-powered automation to translate natural language into visual workflows.

-- An AI-assisted app builder suggesting templates by description.
+- AI-assisted app builder that suggests templates by description

 Winner: Tie